Cellivar/3d-printing/notes/cetus2/extruder_v2.md

     * Mounted to bracket with four M2.5-0.4x7.5 hex-head (2mm hex)
     * Don't over-tighten, threads are directly into 3D printed top bracket
 * Small air gap
+* Stepper motor
+    * Mounted to bracket with two M3-0.4x6 hex-head screws (2.5mm hex key)
 * Delrin?
 Tiertime custom extruder gear mechanism
     * Mounted to bracket with two M2.5-0.4x10 hex-head (2mm hex)
     * Once screws are removed the delrin take significant force to slide off of the mount.
 You DO NOT need to remove the e-clip on the shaft to get the delrin off.
-    * Gear is press-fit onto the shaft and is 9mm diameter
-* FY-Motor 25BYHJ49-24B
-    * No [exact match on their website](http://en.fy-motor.com/product/148.html) but similar models indicate:
-    * Step angle: 7.5 degrees
-    * 2 phases, 2 wires for each phase.
-    * 12V 0.3A (constant current?)
-20Ω 9.8mH
-    * "Step avail": 1/47.32mm ?
-    * Push torque: 900N
-    * Shaft: 5mm x ??mm
-    * Mounted to bracket with two M3-0.4x6 hex-head screws (2.5mm hex key)
 * Small air gap
 * PEEK-material tube holder mount
 * PTFE tube into hotend